It's

 Ebenezer Braga also fights under the names of Ebenezer Fontes and Ebenezer

 Fontes Braga.
 You can image how long it took me to figure all that out.
-He's

 a typical excellent Brazilian ground fighter with a slight build and powerful

 guard.
 Kevin Randleman is a freakin' nut.
-Its bad enough he's escorted to
+Its bad enough he's escorted

 the ring by Mark "Hammerhead" Coleman wearing a Walkman and presumably

-jamming away to some unheard groove (what would YOU listen to before a match
+jamming away to some unheard groove (what would YOU listen to before a

 where you will undoubtedly be rolling around on the ground with a fairly